Spaceware-Studios/MineKhan-Launcher/MineKhanLauncher-v0.6.2/Info/README.txt

 Welcome to the MineKhan Launcher, the easiest way to launch just about any version of MineKhan at a moment's notice, even without internet!
 This project was begun in 2022.
 It was initially released in late 2023.
 You are currently using v0.6.1 of the launcher.
-This version was released 2/18/2025.
+This version was completed 2/18/2025 and released 2/21/2025.

 Shortcut Setup (Optional):
 Right-click on the background of your computer.
 Select "New > New Shortcut."
 Once created, click "Properties" and set the image to the favicon.ico file.
 Title the shorcut "MineKhan Launcher [VERSION NAME]"